Marnie Hughes-Warrington: Early life and education

 Hughes-Warrington was born in Victoria and grew up in Tasmania.
 She studied Philosophy and History at the University of Tasmania from 1988 to 1991, and graduated with a Bachelor of Education with First Class Honours with majors in history and philosophy in 1992.

 She was chosen as a Rhodes Scholar in 1992, and completed her DPhil at Merton College, Oxford, where she served as President of the Middle Common Room.
 Her thesis, completed in 1995, is entitled Historical imagination and education, and focuses on the philosophy of history and education of R. G. Collingwood.

 Career

 After completing her DPhil, Hughes-Warrington lectured in history at the University of Oxford, the University of Washington and Macquarie University.
 She became Associate Dean of Education at Macquarie in 1998, and held the position until 2009.
 She has also taught at Leipzig University and Harvard University.

 From 2009 to 2012, she worked as Pro-Vice Chancellor (Learning and Teaching) at Monash University, and became Deputy Vice-Chancellor (Academic) at the Australian National University in 2012.
 In 2018 she announced her intention to go back to her twin loves of history and philosophy to work on three new books.
 Her current writing project focuses on the relationship between the scales of histories and ethics.
 She is the fifth secretary of the Rhodes Scholarships in Australia.
+She is also a member of the International Commission for the History and Theory of Historiography (ICHTH), currently serving as its Secretary-General (2022-2026).